We partner with these organisations who are helping their community to love food and hate waste.

 Cornersmith Cooking School is committed to teaching home cooks practical skills and ways to reduce food waste while bringing joy to each meal they make.
 The innovation partnership between Cornersmith Cooking School and Love Food Hate Waste has provided Cornersmith with $20,000 to create a suite of videos that will take a fresh, fun and dynamic approach to change behaviour in the kitchen and set goals to eliminate food waste at home.
 The videos will be available free to local councils in NSW and other community stakeholders.

-Feedback Organic Recovery, a community organisation based in the Hunter Region of NSW, converts food waste from local cafes and households into compost and uses it to grow food for the local community and run a variety of urban agricultural projects.
-The $20,000 project will see Feedback Organic Recovery, the University of Newcastle and Love Food Hate Waste working together to foster the next generation of food waste avoidance champions.
-The project will give university students a platform to pitch - and bring to life - their innovative food waste avoidance projects.
+Feedback Organic Recovery is a community organisation based in the Hunter Region that converts food waste from local cafes and households into compost and runs a variety of urban agricultural projects.
+The $20,000 project saw Feedback Organic Recovery, the University of Newcastle and Love Food Hate Waste working together to foster the next generation of food waste avoidance champions.
+The project gave university students a platform to bring their innovative food waste avoidance ideas to life and included a podcast series called Feedback Loop, featuring conversations with changemakers on the value of circular food systems.

 Genus provides an online platform that makes sustainability accessible to young people.
 The innovation partnership has provided Genus with $20,000 to create engaging classroom lessons, online experiences, and impactful real-world missions that make food waste avoidance resonate with young people.
 By developing a series of fun activities and a creative marketing campaign, this important topic will become more relevant to young people, both at home and in schools.